 According to the research, when asked to choose from a given list what the top reasons for giving cash as a Christmas present were:

 Respondents would also give more cash to a closer family member or loved one, than they would to a friend.
 Among those who would give cash as a Christmas gift, the average amount they’d give to a family member is £42, compared to only £18 for a friend.

 Graham Mott, Director of Strategy, LINK, said “The nation has spoken and for anyone stuck for a last-minute gift, it looks like we’re happier with cash as a gift rather than a bank transfer or other ways to give money.
-Cash is tactile and seems more personal than a digital payment and to be honest, the new polymer notes are pretty smart.”
+Cash is tactile and seems more personal than a digital A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. and to be honest, the new A substrate used in the printing of banknotes, made of biaxially oriented polypropylene (BOPP) polymer.
+Polymer banknotes were first introduced in Australia and are widely used around the world. notes are pretty smart.”